girlscript/winter-of-contributing/Android_Development_with_Kotlin/07. View Groups/Constraint Layout.md

 <hr/>
 <img src="https://user-images.githubusercontent.com/59731205/134682422-f313d32d-c9ad-47cf-8344-4d649174f5a8.gif">
 <hr/>
-In the above code we have applied four Constraints to the TextView.<br/>Each constraint is attached to the parent view.
+In the above code we have applied four Constraints to the TextView
+<br/>Each constraint is attached to the parent view.

 ## Author
 * [@shubhmittal297](https://github.com/shubhmittal07)